 irw Indices of the rows to be inserted.
 Specifically, row i of val will be inserted into the local row corresponding to the global row index irw(i).
-Scope:local.
-Type:required.
-Intent: in.

 Specified as: an integer array.

 val the dense submatrix to be inserted.